About

 Her diversified studies have initiated an expanded use of media in her works that involve text, voice and movement, focusing on the body as a central component and evolving within sociopolitical contexts of accessibility and inclusion.
 She develops her artistic practice through interdisciplinary collaborations extended in the fields of contemporary dance, digital and visual arts, performance and disability arts.

-Her work has been presented at the ONC#7 of Onassis Stegi, the Holland Dance Festival, the 27th Kalamata International Dance Festival, the Oriente Occidente Dance Festival, the Skånes Dansteater, the Nicosia International Festival, the Mill of Performing Arts Festival (“Re-call”, 2020), at the ONC#8 of Onassis Stegi (“Besuch” collective project, 2021), at Kampnagel and the Hauptsache Frei Festival (“Phrases”, 2022-23), at FIAT Athens and Lichthof Theater (“Sonic Dances”, 2025) .
-In 2021-22, she was a resident choreographer at K3 – Zentrum für Choreographie | Tanzplan Hamburg and was invited to the international residency programmes at NAVE, Chile (2022) and Seoul Dance Centre, South Korea (2023).
+Her work has been presented at the ONC#7 of Onassis Stegi, the Holland Dance Festival, the 27th Kalamata International Dance Festival, the Oriente Occidente Dance Festival, the Skånes Dansteater, the Nicosia International Festival, the Mill of Performing Arts Festival (“Re-call”, 2020), at the ONC#8 of Onassis Stegi (“Besuch” collective project, 2021), at Kampnagel and the Hauptsache Frei Festival (“Phrases”, 2022-23), at FIAT Athens and Lichthof Theater (“Sonic Dances”, 2025) and at Kampnagel (“Anatomy of Words”, 2026) .
+In 2021-22, she was a resident choreographer at K3 – Zentrum für Choreographie | Tanzplan Hamburg and was invited to the international residency programmes at NAVE, Santiago Chile (2022), Seoul Dance Centre, Seoul S. Korea (2023), and CCOV Montréal Canada (2025).

 Venetsiana is a coordinator of the Professional Training Programme of K3 Tanzplan Hamburg since 2022.
 She is a certificated danceWELL teacher for people with Parkinson’s and she is regularly leading dance trainings for professional dancers and movement research workshops for people with physical disabilities, visual impairments and intellectual disorders.